xiaolai-sqlai/gluon-reid/README.md

 # gluon-reid
 A code gallery for person re-identification with mxnet-gluon, and I will reproduce many STOA algorithm.
 Now, I only reproduce 5 papers, and train the model on marktet1501.
 I will add other datasets later.
-I will make further adjustments on these models.
-And before the end of August, all of these models and codes will be released.
+I also will make further adjustments on these models.
+Before the end of August, all of these models and codes will be released.

 1.Towards Good Practices on Building Effective CNN Baseline Model for Person Re-identification

 result | paper  | ours
 --- | --- | ---
-rank1  | 91.7 | 91.5
+rank1  | 91.7 | 93.1
-mAP  | 78.8 | 76.8
+mAP  | 78.8 | 80.3

 2.In Defense of the Triplet Loss for Person Re-Identification(coming soon)